 Property, plant and equipment are depreciated over their useful lives.
 Useful lives are based on management's estimates of the period that the assets can generate revenue, which does not necessarily coincide with the remaining term of a customer's contractual obligation to purchase products made using those assets.
 The Company's sales of PCC are predominantly pursuant to long-term evergreen contracts, initially ten years in length, with paper mills at which the Company operates satellite PCC plants.
 The terms of many of these agreements have been extended, often in connection with an expansion of the satellite PCC plant.
-As of April 2, 2006, the Company continues to supply PCC at one location at which the PCC contract has expired and one location, representing one unit of PCC production, at which the host mill has provided notice to the Company of its plans to cancel the PCC supply contract upon its expiration in 2006.
+As of July 2, 2006, the Company continues to supply PCC at one location at which the PCC contract has expired.
 Failure of a PCC customer to renew an agreement or continue to purchase PCC from a Company facility could result in an impairment of assets charge or accelerated depreciation at such facility.

 On March 21, 2006, the Company ceased operation of a one-unit satellite PCC facility in Park Falls, Wisconsin, after the paper company shut down its mill and filed for bankruptcy protection.
-The paper company is presently seeking a buyer for its mill and if successful, the Company believes it would continue to supply PCC from its satellite facility.
-If the Company does not resume production from its satellite facility, we could incur an impairment charge of approximately \$0.6 million.
+The Company recorded a provision for bad debt of approximately \$1.0 million in the first quarter of 2006 in connection with this bankruptcy.
+The paper mill has since been sold to Flambeau River Papers, LLC and we anticipate production from our satellite PCC facility to resume in the third quarter.